RocketChat/docs-old/guides/app-guides/omnichannel-apps/whatsapp-sandbox/whatsapp-sandbox-configuration/README.md

 To access the settings, go to **Administration** > **Administrator -> Apps -> Installed -> Whatsapp Sandbox -> Settings**

-Following are the settings available:‌
+Following are the settings available:ÃÂ¢ÃÂÃÂ

 * **WhatsApp Sandbox API KEY:** Provide the API KEY provided by 360Dialog for the Sandbox environment.
 Check here for more info about the Sandbox environment: [https://docs.360dialog.com/whatsapp-api/whatsapp-api/sandbox](https://docs.360dialog.com/whatsapp-api/whatsapp-api/sandbox).
 * **WhatsApp Sandbox API KEY:** Input the API KEY provided by 360Dialog for the Sandbox environment.&#x20;